cd-public/learnobj/curriculum/SW.md

 Stretch goal:

 * The app:
-  * That renders something.
-  * That collects and represents data.
+  * Collects and renders data.

 ## GRAPHICS AND VISUALIZATION